Hggo/boku-no-dicom-viewer/README.md

 Run `ng start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-It does a proxy to `http://localhost:8042/` where you should have a orthanc instance running.
+It does a proxy to `http://localhost:8042/` where you should have an orthanc instance running.

 # Run it together with an Orthanc instance on Docker